nhz2/XYZgeomag/README.md

 The main function `geomag::GeoMag` calculates the magnetic field around earth in the International Terrestrial Reference System(ITRS) and uses units of decimal year, meter, and tesla.

-Unlike most WMM software, which uses latitude, longitude, and altitude inputs to calculate the North East Down(NED) components of the magnetic field, `geomag::GeoMag` uses geocentric cartesian coordinates as input, and outputs the magnetic field in the same geocentric cartesian coordinate system as the inputs.
+Unlike most WMM software, which uses latitude, longitude, and altitude inputs to calculate the North East Down components of the magnetic field, `geomag::GeoMag` uses geocentric cartesian coordinates as input, and outputs the magnetic field in the same geocentric cartesian coordinate system as the inputs.

-If you want to provide geodetic latitude, longitude, and height, and receive the local North East Down components of the magnetic field: see the `geomag::geodetic2ecef` and `geomag::magField2Elements` examples below.
+If you want to provide geodetic latitude, longitude, and height, and receive the local North East Down components of the magnetic field: see the `geomag::geodetic2ecef` and `geomag::magField2Elements` example below.
 Note that latitude and longitude are in units of degrees, and the seven magnetic elements are in units of nanotesla and degrees.

 ## Error